wcasper/math406spring2024/_exams/practice-exam1-soln.md

 **Solution:**

-We propose a solution of the form
+We move the nonhomogeneity to the boundary by proposing a solution of the form

 $$u(x,t) = (1-x/\pi)\sin(t) + v(x,t).$$